that-one-tool/performer/docs/index.md

 You can then use these stats as you want in your tests to ensure your code's performance is watched and validated.

 Performer does not use any dependency, and solely rely on Performance and Process APIs.
 It has been thought to be run in Node.js in unit tests, and is not recommend for use in production code or in the browser.

+Performance has been inspired by tools like [JSPerf](https://jsperf.app/) and [Benchmark.js](https://benchmarkjs.com/) (which are very often used sporadically only), as well as **professional experience**, leading to its creation to bring more complete and exploitable benchmarking into code testing, in order to improve code robustness and complete experienced code reviews.

 ## Usage